 What’s in here for me?

-ConvertBinary.com features a set of free tools, reference tables, and tutorials for binary code conversion.
+ConvertBinary offers a set of free tools, reference tables, and tutorials for binary code conversion.
+About ConvertBinary

-You got some binary code, and you want to translate it to text to know what it means?
-Try this Binary Code to Text translator!
+Use this binary code translator if you got some binary code, and you want to translate it to text to know what it means!

 Convert any text to binary code, instantly as you type: have fun encoding your messages in binary code!